 I am a professor at the Hong Kong Baptist University’s School of Communication, writing on media and politics.
 You can contact me via the form at the bottom of my bio page.

-Singapore media and politics: The governing party’s authoritarian resilience and hegemonic control of political expression.
+Singapore media and politics: The governing party’s authoritarian resilience and hegemonic control of the public sphere.
+My recent work has focused on academic freedom.

 Against Polarisation (working title) looks at how projects around the world are trying to transcend “us-them” divides through innovative media and communication processes that connect communities and construct more inclusive publics in divided societies.
 The book, for Polity Press, will gather lessons from co-governance institutions, peace-building journalism, public service media, university campuses, deliberative polling exercises, and blueprints for a digital public sphere.